Tatiana Samoilova – Star of Soviet cinema

 On May 4, 2014, the day of her 80th birthday, star of Soviet cinema Tatiana Samoilova died of heart disease.

-Tatiana was born on May 4, 1934 in Leningrad (now St. Petersburg).
+Pretty girl was born on May 4, 1934 in Leningrad (now St. Petersburg).
 She was the only daughter of remarkable Soviet film and theater actor Yevgeny Samoilov.
-In 1937 the family moved to Moscow.
+But, in 1937, the family moved to Moscow.
 Tatiana graduated from the ballet studio and even was invited to study at the ballet school of the Bolshoi Theater by outstanding ballerina Maya Plisetskaya.
 However, Tatiana always wanted to be an actress.
 And in 1953, Samoilova entered the Shchukin Drama School, where she met her future husband Vasily Lanovoi.

 Great artist Pablo Picasso, who still didn’t see the film said, “I am sure after this film you’ll become a star”.
 He was right.

-Tatiana received many offers to continue her career in the West, but declined in the face of mounting pressure from the establishment of the day.
+Tatiana got many offers to continue her career in the West, but the actress had to refuse.
 After the triumph at the Cannes Film Festival, she was invited to Hollywood for the role of Anna Karenina.
 She really wanted to play with the great Philip Gerard, but Samoilova wasn’t given permission.

 Her first husband was actor Vasily Lanovoi.
 Their marriage lasted for two years (1956-1958).
 It was quite a youthful, romantic love.
 Vasily was her first real love, that left a trace in her heart.

 Husband once offered to leave her career as an actress and to give birth to many children.
-Tatiana didn’t want children.
+Tatiana didn’t want to have children.

-Her unexpected pregnancy became an ordeal for a couple.
+Her unexpected pregnancy became an ordeal for the couple.
 Tatiana had poor health and the doctor was not sure she could give birth to a healthy child.
-Abortion was made secretly, without anesthesia, because in those years, the procedure was banned.
+Abortion was made secretly without anesthesia, because in those years the procedure was banned.
 It turned out that Samoilova had twins.
 Lanovoi suffered in silence.
 Tatiana regretted the abortion her whole life.

 Solomon Shulman, journalist and filmmaker, was her second husband.
 Their marriage lasted for 4 years (1964-1967).

 Writer Valery Osipov became her third husband.
-The marriage lasted for 10 years.
+Their marriage lasted for 10 years.
 Samoilova called him “my only great love”.
 It was her longest and happiest marriage.
-Samoilova madly wanted to be realized as a mother, but Valery Dmitrievich had health problems.
+The actress madly wanted to be realized as a mother, but Valery Dmitrievich had health problems.